MartinDavis3/Hiking-Club-Trip-List/Readme.md

 ## Log Out
 Hovering on the name of the currently logged in member in the navigation bar will show a Log Out tooltip (Ref 3).
 Clicking on the name will then perform the log out.

+# Testing Instructions and Test Cases

+## Test Login
+1. Check an invalid user cannot log in even with the correct password of another user.
+2. Check a valid user with the wrong password cannot log in.
+3. Check user can be properly logged out.

+## Test user input fields

+Use the following test data, which is in the form:

+Field: “valid data”; “Invalid data 1”, “Invalid data 2”, etc.

+Date: “30-Apr-20”; “31-Apr-21”
+Title: “Turbine”; “Here”,” Turbine”, “Turbine “, “Turbine.”, “turbine”

+For each entry form.
+1. Enter valid values in all fields and check there are no error messages and data can be submitted.
+2. For each value field in turn:
+a.
+Enter one of each type of incorrect value in turn.
+b.
+Check that a meaningful error message is shown in each case.
+c.
+Check that the form cannot be submitted.
+d.
+Return the field to a valid value
+e.
+Continue to next field
+3. In developer tools, disable running of scripts.
+4. For each value field in turn:
+a.
+Enter one of each type of incorrect value in turn.
+b.
+Submit the form.
+c.
+Check that a meaningful error is returned and no records were changed in the database.
+d.
+Continue to the next field.

+## Test Trip Controller
+1. Check Index() returns all data items in correct order.
+2. Check Create correctly adds data to the database and then shows full list with added item.
+3. Check Edit:
+a.
+Correctly modifies the requested item and displays the modified item.
+b.
+Edit the URL directly so there is no id and check there is an appropriate error message and no database modification.
+c.
+Edit the URL directly to an invalid id and check there is an appropriate error message and no database modification.
+4. Check Delete:
+a.
+Correctly deletes the requested item and returns the full list without the deleted item.
+b.
+Edit the URL directly so there is no id and check there is an appropriate error message and no database modification.
+c.
+Edit the URL directly to an invalid id and check there is an appropriate error message and no database modification.

 # Link to Trello Board
 https://trello.com/b/LEcsNI0B/capstone-project